-Join Joseph Lowery for an in-depth discussion in this video Setting up media queries, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video Setting up media queries, part of Building Mobile Sites with Dreamweaver and WordPress.

 In standard HTML Web sites, Dreamweaver's media query feature is pretty…much plug-and-play.…You plug in the values you want, and Dreamweaver outputs the code you need.…It's not quite as easy as that with a WordPress site, but we can still leverage…Dreamweaver's coding prowess to do most of the heavy lifting for us.…We'll be using a different theme for the remaining chapters of this course.…Let's go get it, put it into our Dreamweaver site, and activate it in WordPress.…So I'll use Windows Explorer to go my Exercise Files > Chapter 3 > 03_02, and if…you'll right click on tpa2, and copy the files, and then we need to go back to…our site root, which we can find here in the C:…wamp folder > www folder, and I'll click our site, and drill into where our…themes are maintained.…